AdobeDocs/journey-optimizer.en/help/using/building-journeys/expression/data-types.md

 Date time constant that also considers time zone.
 It represents a date-time with an offset from UTC.

 It can be viewed as an instant in time with the additional information of the offset.
-It is a way to represent a specific “moment” at a certain place of the world.
+It is a way to represent a specific "moment" at a certain place of the world.

 JSON format: String.